johnwck/my_da_ds_work/my_projects_github_pages/association_rule_mining_network_analysis_procurement/README.md

 * Look for high co-occurrence between suppliers
 * Look for high connection between requestor and suppliers

-Hence (a) Association Rule Mining and (b) Network Analysis are the most appropriate methods.
+Hence (a) Association Rule Mining and (b) Network Analysis are the most appropriate methods for Step 4.
 <br>
 <br>

-Step 5: Identify the data needed and their sources from Step 3 and Step 4.
+Step 5: Identify the data needed and their sources from Step 2, Step 3 and Step 4.

 * Names of requestor
 * Names of suppliers, vendors, contractors